LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/sendAPI/sendapi-send.md

 search: exclude
 ---

-The SEND method allows you to send a JSON payload to LiveEngage.
+The SEND method allows you to send a JSON payload to Conversational Cloud.
 This method is used mainly to send a message from the consumer to the agent or to close a conversation.
 The connector can use this method for one action at a time as it is not a batch endpoint like the CONVERSATION endpoint.
 Use this method to send a text message, close a conversation, send metadata, set user profile (send SDEs) and send chat-state events (e.g. consumer is typing).

 ### Getting Started